 There continues to be a marked increase in the rate of unintentional overdose death in regional Australia.
 In 2017, the per capita rate for regional Australia was 7.3 per 100,000 compared to a rate of 6.3 in metropolitan areas.

 Middle-aged Australians are more likely to die from an unintentional overdose compared to younger or older age groups.
 Over 70 per cent of all unintentional overdose deaths occurred within the 30-59 age bracket in 2017.

 Aboriginal and Torres Strait Islander people continue to be over-represented in unintentional overdose deaths.
 In 2017, across five jurisdictions (NSW, Qld, SA, WA and NT), the unintentional overdose death rate per 100,000 Aboriginal people was 19.2 compared to 6.2 for non-Aboriginal Australians.

-While more than double the number of men died of unintentional overdose than women in 2017, unintentional overdose deaths continues to significantly increase for both men and women.
+While more than double the number of men died of unintentional overdose than women in 2017, unintentional overdose deaths continue to significantly increase for both men and women.